 I met Yamaguchi Shipper in 2009 when I was staying at the Rockefeller Foundation Bellagio Center in Italy for a month and producing watercolors.
 At that time, she focused on the "myths" that remain around the world.
-Everywhere in the Bellagio CenterResearch to collect and announce myths about floods and disasters.
+Everywhere in Bellagio CenterResearch to collect and announce myths about floods and disasters.

 Yamaguchi: Finally, it was 30 points this time, but there was also a lot of works made by Mr. Shipper.
 I can not be convinced, there is also a work that has been resurrected by taking the original to the Netherlands where Mr. Shipper is present.
-As we were exchanging while looking at the monitor, the impression might be different.
+As we were exchanging while looking at the monitor, the impression might have been different.

 This time's work is different from the work of Mr. Yamaguchi so far

 I use synthetic paper called "Yupo" that is mainly made of Yamaguchi polypropylene.
 I chose it because I liked the smooth textureHowever, I could not draw with watercolor because water did not penetrate, so I used acrylic paint.